 Lake Manapouri and Doubtful Sound

 Just 20 minutes south of Te Anau, Lake Manapouri has long had the reputation as one of New Zealand's prettiest lakes.
-The lake is unspoiled, hemmed by high mountains and studded by many bush-covered islands.
+The lake is hemmed by high mountains and studded by many bush-covered islands; it’s 1,457 feet deep in parts.
 Cruises run several times a day to the head of the lake, where you can join a tour of the West Arm hydro-station, deep underground.
 West Arm is also the departure point for those traveling on to Doubtful Sound, a stunning stretch of water, largely untouched by visitors.
 A connecting bus crosses you over the 2,177-foot Wilmot Pass before dropping steeply down to sea level at Deep Arm, the head of Doubtful Sound.

 Lake Manapouri and Doubtful Sound at a Glance

 - Mackenzie Country and Lake Tekapo